 Skip to contents

-This function prepares tabular population exposure data compatible with the attribute() and compare() functions, based on gridded pollution concentration data and vector data representing geographic units.
-The function calculates an average concentration value in each geographic unit, weighted by the fraction of the population in each sub-unit.
+This function prepares tabular population exposure data compatible with the attribute() and compare() functions, based on gridded pollution concentration data and polygon data representing geographic units.
+If population data is provided, the function calculates an average concentration value in each geographic unit that is weighted with the population number at each location.
+If no population data is provided, the function calculates the simple spatial average concentration in each geographic unit.

 Usage